Luk-z/php-api-token-auth/readme.md

 ### PATA::forgotPassword()

-Check if email exists then send email with change password link:
+Check if email exists then send email with change password link (only if user is activated)

 1. check email is valid
-2. find user
+2. find active user
 3. find change password tokens
    1. if expired, delete it
    2. if not expired return error